-Whenever a paper is required or permitted to be served on the Internal Revenue Service in connection with a proceeding, Process Service will be done on the IRS’ authorized representative at the address designated or at an address provided in a notice of appearance.
+Whenever a paper is required or permitted to be served on the Internal Revenue Service in connection with a proceeding, District of Columbia Process Service will be done on the IRS’ authorized representative at the address designated or at an address provided in a notice of appearance.
 Without this specific address, service will be done at the IRS office.

-Within ten days of serving the Process Service in form of the complaint, copies of the evidence in support of the complaint must be served on the respondents.
+Within ten days of serving the District of Columbia Process Service in form of the complaint, copies of the evidence in support of the complaint must be served on the respondents.
 Whenever the filing of a paper is required or permitted in connection with a proceeding, the original paper, plus one additional copy, must be filed with the Administrative Law Judge at the address specified, especially if specified by the Administrative Law Judge.
 All papers filed in connection with a proceeding be served on the other party, unless the Administrative Law Judge directs otherwise.
 A certificate evidencing such must be attached to the original paper filed with the Administrative Law Judge

 Although electronically processed information (ESI) has long been open to discovery, the Federal Rules of Civil Procedure (FRCP) were updated in 2006 to contain direct references to and criteria for ESI discovery.
 The Tax Court Rules were revised in January 2010 to provide nearly identical clauses about ESI.
 The Office of Chief Counsel has provided guidance to IRS lawyers about how to proceed with the revised electronic discovery laws.
 To meet with electronic subpoena discovery applications, the Internal Revenue Service (IRS) must protect electronically stored information (ESI) if litigation has begun or is fairly expected.